The server plan that you select for a Nutanix Files CIFS subclient manages scheduled backups. You can also perform on-demand backups at any time.

 During a backup, if one of the access nodes fails or is unavailable, the next backup does not include the failed files from that access node.

 The backup process for Nutanix Files CIFS subclients completes the following steps:

 For a full backup, a snapshot is created at the CIFS share level.
 A recursive scan is performed, and the data is backed up from the snapshot.

 For an incremental backup, another snapshot is created at the CIFS share level.
 A SnapDiff operation is performed with the snapshot of the previous backup.
-The changed files are determined, and the changed data is backed up from the snapshot.
+The changed files are determined by the file server, and the list of changed files obtained from the file server is backed up from the snapshot.

 At any point in time, 3 or fewer snapshots are available for each subclient: 1 for the full backup, 1 for the previous incremental backup, and 1 for the current incremental backup.

 The snapshots of the incremental backups are not deleted immediately after the backup job because the next incremental backup must compare them to find the new, modified, deleted, and renamed files.
 The snapshots of the incremental backups are deleted when they are not needed for comparison anymore.
 For example, if you have three successive snapshots of incremental backups, inc1, inc2, and inc3, where inc3 is the current incremental backup, inc1 is deleted but inc2 and inc3 are not deleted because they are needed for comparison.

 Since there is a limit on the number of snapshots that can be created per share, add the Nutanix Files share as content for a single subclient.
 Do not split the folders in your share across multiple subclients.